If you’re a Roasty reader, you know we’re all about showing you how to brew the best cup of joe possible in the comfort of your kitchen.

 So, coffee fans, if you just can’t get up early enough to do the French press, Aeropress, or siphon thing, you should seriously consider investing in a single-serve drip coffee maker.

-A single-serve drip coffee maker will save on waste and will provide you with that essential kick of early morning Java that you crave.
-And all with minimal effort on your part.
+A single-serve drip coffee maker will save on waste and will provide you with that essential kick of early morning java you crave with minimal effort on your part.

-Heck, why not savor a fragrant, steaming cup of delicious Kona while you’re stuck in traffic en route to the office?
+Heck, why not savor a fragrant, steaming cup of high-quality coffee while you’re stuck in traffic en route to the office?
 Now, that’s got to be the most stress-relieving way to start your day.
 And it sure beats the lukewarm paper cup of Starbucks your colleagues will be sipping.